common law severance ontario

 SourceStatute (Employment Standards Act, 2000)Developed through court decisions

-CalculationFixed formula based on weekly wages, capped at 26 weeksBased on the Bardal factors — no fixed cap
+CalculationFixed formula based on weekly wages, capped at 26 weeksBased on the Bardal factors, with no fixed cap

 Typical amountWeeks of payMonths of pay, often significantly more

 The ESA sets the floor.
 Common law reflects what is actually reasonable.
-In practice, common law severance frequently exceeds the statutory minimum by several multiples, particularly for older or longer-serving employees.
-Most initial employer offers reflect only the ESA minimum.
+In practice, common law severance frequently exceeds the statutory minimum by several multiples, particularly for older or longer-serving employees, and most initial employer offers reflect only the ESA minimum.

 The Bardal factors: how common law severance is calculated